scottellis/madasd/README.md

 Just for testing, every block gets stuffed with a different character.

 This is very simplistic right now.
-There is additional block timestamp data and gps data that also needs to be incorporated into the data stream and so there will be a header describing incoming data.

-This is just a start to let you write a client similar to the UI client that I am porting to this project for visualizing the acoustic data.

 The key being two sockets, control and data.

-I used netcat as the client to demonstrate that a client does not need any particularly difficult logic to receive the raw data.
+There is additional timestamp and gps data that needs to be incorporated into the data stream and so there will be a header to desscribe this.

+I used netcat for demonstration only.